Geometric Mode-Selection Scores for Delay-Coordinates Dynamic Mode Decomposition: Fixed-Eigenvalue KV Fit (FEKVF)

 All operations in FEKVF reduce to one $D\times L$ matrix-vector product and a small number of scalar reductions per mode.
 In particular, no inner \ac{DMD} problem is solved and the eigenvalue is reused rather than re-estimated.
 As a result, the per-mode effort is substantially smaller than for the nested rank-1 fit, and the procedure applies independently to each mode and is easily implemented in a batched fashion.
 A formal comparison of the asymptotic costs of FEKVF and nested \ac{DMD} is given in Appendix~\ref{app:complexity}.

 \textbf{Remarks.} FEKVF shares the same conceptual interpretation as the nested rank-1 \ac{DMD}: both measure global \ac{KV} conformity of the reconstructed mode trajectories.
-The key difference is that FEKVF holds the eigenvalue fixed and performs a single rank-1 projection, producing a scalar \ac{KV}-conformity score $\zeta_j$ that feeds directly into the binary mode selection framework (Algorithm~\ref{alg:binary_mode_selection_framework}).
+The key difference is that FEKVF holds the eigenvalue fixed and performs a single rank-1 projection, producing a scalar \ac{KV}-conformity score $\zeta_j$ that enters the downstream selection step shared by all mode-selection scores in this paper (Sec.~\ref{subsec:score_to_decision}).